 1. Download the latest stable build of Python from the following link: https://www.python.org/downloads.

 2. Once the installer has been downloaded, run it.
-Make sure to check ‘Add Python 3.8 to PATH’ and press on ‘Install now’.
+Make sure to select ‘Add Python 3.8 to PATH’ and press on ‘Install now’.
 If your downloaded Python version is different from Python 3.8 then the version name on the option will be different.

-If you are currently on Linux, Mac OS or any other operating system (other than Windows) please follow the guides given by the Python development team:
+If you are currently on Linux, Mac OS or any other operating system (other than Windows) follow the steps in Python documentation:

-The installation process includes downloading the appropriate installer for your operating system and running it on your machine.
-Some OS (eg: Linux, macOS) provides a package manager that can be run to install Python.
-Moreover, if you are using a mobile phone (eg: Android and iOS), you can install apps that provide a Python programming environment.
+Installing python includes downloading the appropriate installer for your operating system and running it on your machine.
+Some operating systems (eg: Linux, macOS) provide a package manager that can be run to install Python.
+Moreover, if you are using a mobile phone (Android and iOS), you can install apps that provide a Python programming environment.

 Getting Started with Python

-Once you have installed Python on your system following the above instructions, it is time for you to check if it is working.
+After installing Python on your system, it is time for you to check if it is working.

 Open Command Prompt and type python.
-If you see a similar kind of interface appears on your prompt then you have successfully installed Python.
+If you see a similar kind of message in your Command Prompt window, then you have successfully installed Python.

-Note: Your python version may be different from the one shown in the photo as per the latest build available from the Python website.
+Note: Your Python version may be different from the one shown in the image, depending on the version that you installed from the Python website.

 Let us try writing a simple Hello World program to see the Python interpreter in action.

-You have successfully wrote your first line of Python code.
-Now, before we start coding, let us know how to write comments in Python.
+You have successfully written your first line of Python code.
+Now, before we start coding, let us tell you how to write comments in Python.

-Comments are basically a programmer-readable explanation or annotation in the source code of a computer program and are ignored by compilers and interpreters.
-Types of comments used in Python are Single-line and Multi-line comments.
+Comments are programmer-readable notes or annotations in the source code of a computer program and are ignored by compilers and interpreters.
+You can write single-line and multi-line comments in Python.

-2. Multiline comment/Block Comments – Usually, a multiline string can be wrapped as a whole comment inside a set of triple quotes (”’) for block comments.
+2. Multiline comment/Block Comments – Usually, a multiline string can be wrapped as a whole comment inside a set of triple quotes (”’).

 # Printing the user input >>> print("Hello, ", user_input)

 There you have it!
-You have installed Python, written your first Python code, and learned about the use of comments.
-Head onto the next chapter on Data Types and Operations in Python to dive into Python coding in detail.
+You have installed Python, written your first Python code, and learnt about the use of comments.
+Head onto the next chapter on Data Types and Operations in Python to deep dive into detailed Python coding.